-- ENTITY: the entity name as in the model; - FILTERS: possibility to define filters by specifing the title, the field (among shown columns) and the type among COMBO, MANUAL or DRIVER: in this last case user has also to specify the analytical driver that take this filter's value; - COLUMNS: columns list specifing: - field name: the reference to the field identifier into the model, - title: the title of the column shown (optional), - visible: the visibility of the column (Optional, default true), - editable: the editability of the column (Optional, default true), - color and format for numbers: optional, - editor: the editor.
-Default type is free-text for simple column (not fk values), but for date is possible show the picker through the type PICKER.
-The format option specify the format date,
+- ENTITY: the entity name as in the model.
+It must be the fully-qualified name of the class representing your registry in the model; - FILTERS: possibility to define filters by specifying the title, the field (among shown columns) and the type among COMBO, MANUAL or DRIVER: in this last case user has also to specify the analytical driver that take this filter's value; - COLUMNS: columns list specifying: - field name: the reference to the field identifier into the model; - title: the title of the column shown (optional); - visible: the visibility of the column (optional, default true); - editable: the editability of the column (optional, default true); - color and format for numbers: optional; - size: the width of the column (optional);

-- subEntity: If the column is a reference key user can specify the subentity referred and the foreign key name; in this case the field shown will be of the entity referred and will be shown as combo if editable, - dependsFrom: if the column content is logically correlated to other registry's column is possible specifiy this logic through this parameter.
-DependsFrom identifies the field name on which it depends (Optional), - dependsFromEntity: usable only with dependsFrom parameter.
-It defines a different entity to resolve the correlation (Optional), - orderBy: is used in case of foreign key, the combo box is ordered by the column here indicated, by default is the column extracted (Optional). - infoColumn: if true ignore the column when inserting or updating the record (Optional).
+- editor: the editor.
+Default type is free-text for simple column (not FK values), but for date is possible to show the picker through the type PICKER.
+The format option specifies the format date; - subEntity: if the column is a reference key, the user can specify the subentity referred and the foreign key name.
+This value must be equals to the name of the relationship object created in the model.
+The field shown will be of the entity referred and will be shown as COMBO if editable; - foreignKey: if the subEntity property is set, foreignKey property must be set with the name of the foreign key (to lower case); - dependsFrom: if the column content is logically correlated to other registry's column, it is possible to specify this logic through this parameter.
+DependsFrom identifies the field name on which it depends (Optional); - dependsFromEntity: usable only with dependsFrom parameter.
+It defines a different entity to resolve the correlation (optional); - orderBy: is used in case of foreign key.
+The combo box is ordered by the column here indicated, by default is the column extracted (optional); - infoColumn: if true ignore the column when inserting or updating the record (optional); - defaultValue: defines the default value for the field; if the user does not set any value for this field during insertion, this value will be set automatically (optional, not allowed if subEntity or foreignKey property is set).
+For date fields, the correct pattern is "yyyy-MM-dd'T'HH:mm:ss.xxx'Z'".